-The last option there allows you share your location up until you deactivate it yourself, as opposed to the other ones which get deactivated automatically after the specified period.
+The final option there allows you to share your location until you manually deactivate it, as opposed to the others, which automatically deactivate after the specified time period.

-A 40-character message can also be added.
-The content of the message could be a request to friends to send you their location.
-If they oblige, their location will appear on a map view.
+Additionally, a 40-character message can be included.
+The message’s content could include a request for friends to send you their location.
+If they comply, their location will be displayed on a map.

 How to Enable Nearby Friends on Facebook

-- “Nearby Friends” will now be displayed as one of the several options in the pane.
-Tap on it, and then Tap on the “Turn On” button.
+“Nearby Friends” will now appear as one of the pane’s several options.
+On it, tap, and then On the “Turn On” button, tap.

-- Once you’ve done this, you’ll be able to see a list of your friends who also have the feature turned on.
-Have this at the back of your mind, cause you might not see all your friends on this particular list.
+- Once you’ve done so, you’ll see a list of your friends who have enabled the feature as well.
+Keep this in mind, as you may not see all of your friends on this particular list.

-- To establish who can see your location, tap on the gear icon on the top right corner.
+- To configure who has access to your location, tap on the gear icon in the top right corner.

-- Tap on “Friends” and then select your friend group you want to allow this access.
+- Select “Friends” and then the friend group to which you wish to grant access.

-- You might want to share your exact location with a friend if they were close to your location.
-To do that, tap on the location (arrow) icon next to their name and select the duration for which you would wish to share your location for.
+- You may wish to share your precise location with a friend if they were nearby.
+To do so, tap on the location (arrow) icon next to their name and then select the time period for which you wish to share your location.

 Disabling Facebook Nearby Friends

-If you’ve tried out the feature and decide it isn’t for you, you can always disable it by turning it off.
-To get that done, follow the steps below;
+If you try out a feature and decide it’s not for you, you can always turn it off.
+To accomplish this, follow the steps below;

-- Navigate to Nearby Friends as was stated in earlier (scroll up and read through if you have to.)
+As previously stated, navigate to Nearby Friends (scroll up and read through if you have to.)